NeptuneMagicSauce/CatPi/README.md

 # TODO

-- document/reproduce the patch pinctrl exe2lib, move apt libfdt-dev to this patch
+- clang-format
+- move to smaller files for compile performance on pi
 - on quit: all driven pins to low
-- clang-format
 - getting the weight from c++
 - print the weight
 - as a graphic widget